daemmi/mhs-travel-map/readme.txt

 == Changelog ==

+= 1.1.0 (2018-01-XX) =
+- added, colour for route path
+- added, import settings
+- added, snap to rod settings in editor
+- added, more interaction in front end map
+- added, calculation of distance
+- added, geocoding for coordinates
+- added, front end map will set size automatically to 16:9
+- added, general settings for editor
+- added, searchbox in editor
+- added, popup window for map will open if marker is pressed
+- added, statistics about distance, waiting tie, journey time and lifts for all route in a map
+- changed, loading spinner and update message are sticked to window
+- changed, shortcodes can be used in coordinate note
+- changed, import routine standard saving name
+- changed, route table will show time of first coordinate
+- fixed, bug in time calculation of coordinates
+- fixed, bug in waiting tie calculation

 = 1.0.5 (2017-12-16) =
-- changed loading spinner
+- changed, loading spinner
-- fixed displaying content in edit routes
+- fixed, displaying content in edit routes

 = 1.0.4 (2017-12-04) =
-- fixed warnings which are shown in the WP debug probe
-- add better support in jquery sortable accordion for mobile handling
+- added, better support in jquery sortable accordion for mobile handling
+- changed, admin-form; there have been too man default tags in a switch statement
+- fixed, warnings which are shown in the WP debug probe
-- fixed format of gmap info window content
+- fixed, format of gmap info window content
-- fixed problem with deleting coordinates in a route
+- fixed, problem with deleting coordinates in a route
-- fixed problems with tinyMCE editor
+- fixed, problems with tinyMCE editor
-- changed admin-form; there have been too man default tags in a switch statement

 = 1.0.3 (2017-11-20) =
 *first release